Learning Goals and Success Criteria

 The following resources refer to older assignments from 2020 and 2019

 2019 DRIVE CLASS Assignment - Extended Experimental investigation Not the new style of writing student experiments, but i have not needed to update this yet.
-You can go to the data analysis pages (top menu) if you want the more rent stuff.
+You can go to the data analysis pages (top menu) if you want the more recent stuff.

 Exemplar for Drive Assignment The writing task for (9D) the drive class is more complex, so this exemplar should help with the intoduction,data analysis, discussion, and conclusion.
 The exemplar is at a year ten A level, so I do not neccesarily expect this level work from a year nine class.
 SAME GENERAL WARNING AS ABOVE.